DawsonBusby/Team2-BucHunt/ETSUBucHunt.Documentation/README.txt

 			a. shows relevant information of documentation that has been made throughout the project's lifecycle
 		2. Web API Project
+			a.
+The backend segment of the project.
+Creating API methods to access and modify data from the database to display the data onto the web application.
+			b.
+You will need to establish a connection between the database and this project in order to successfully be able to access and modify the data(there is further documentation on how to do this in the documentation folder).
 		3. Web Application
+			a.The frontend segment of the project.
+Using the API methods from the web API project, we can make various API calls based on interactions from the user on the website.
+			b.
+This is also where we create and maintain our views(front-end code) of each webpage

 ==================================================================================
 == PROJECT PREREQUISITES =========================================================
 ==================================================================================
 	- Working version of Visual Studio
 	- .NET 6
+	- SQL server Express 2019 (link: https://www.microsoft.com/en-us/download/details.aspx?id=101064)
+	- Git and github
+	- "ASP.NET and web development" module installed in your visual studio
 ==================================================================================